MrT-Stephens/CSharp-Simple-Timer/README.md

 ## Key Features

 * Basic controls like start, stop and reset.
-* More advanced control cabled lap.
+* More advanced control called lap.
   - Allows you to time a lap and will display the lap time and overall time on screen.
 * Has microsecond precision on the timer and laps.